 You use the Source Manager web app to create, configure, and manage your Lightspeed Live Capture server's various supported video source inputs-both SDI and IP-based video.
-Before you can connect a specific Vantage workflow to a source for recording in Live Capture, it must be configured in Source Manager.
+Before you can connect a specific Vantage Live Capture workflow to a source for recording, it must be configured in Source Manager.